Academy History

 If you have any information, news articles, or photos from the Academy's past that you would like to share with us, please contact marketing@fareham-academy.co.uk.

-St Anne's County Secondary School for Girls
+St Anne's Secondary School

 Neville Lovett Community School